How to identify roundworms in dogs and puppies

 Share On

 Nearly all dogs will become infected with roundworms at some stage in their lives.
 Since this parasite can also affect you and your family, it’s important to know what to look for.
+The most common roundworm found in dogs is known as Toxocara canis.

 Roundworm symptoms in dogs and puppies

-Roundworms are common parasitic worms infesting dogs, and your four-legged family members can pick them up remarkably easily.
+Roundworms are common parasitic worms infecting dogs, and your four-legged family members can pick them up remarkably easily.
 But unfortunately, you may not be able to tell whether your dog has them!
 The symptoms of roundworms are more apparent in puppies, but adult dogs may not show any signs at all.

 How do dogs become infected?